StarKnightt/Calculator-using-java/README.md

 ## INSTALLATION -

-Clone this repository to your local machine using the command:https://github.com/StarKnightt/Calculator-using-java.git.
+1.Clone this repository to your local machine using the command:https://github.com/StarKnightt/Calculator-using-java.git.

-Open the project in your favorite Java IDE, such as Eclipse or IntelliJ IDEA.
+2. Open the project in your favorite Java IDE, such as Eclipse or IntelliJ IDEA.
-Run the Calculator.java file to start the application.
+3. Run the Calculator.java file to start the application.

 ## USAGE -